Jacqueline-Esbri/Amazon_Vine_Analysis/README.md

 ## Summary

-The results from the analysis seem to suggest that there was not a very strong bias towards the Vine program.
-Looking at the percentages, we can see that out of the total 5-star reviews only 9% represent the Vine 5-star reviews.
+The results from the analysis seem to suggest that there was strong bias towards the Vine program.
+Looking at the percentages, we can see that out of the total 5-star reviews only .09% represent the Vine 5-star reviews.
 In other words, the total 5-star reviews was 14,452, and of that total only 13 reviews were part of the Vine program.
 The percentage of total 5-star Vine reviews of all Vine reviews was 59%.
-Although it was a little more than half of reviewers, is was not strong enough to state there was a positivity bias.

-In general, individuals write a review because they absolutely love the product, or truly dislike the product, especially regarding shoes.
-One additional analysis that I would recommend to fully support the analysis is counting the total of women and men in the Vine program.
-Generally, women tend to love and buy more shoes than men, and also tend to express their honest opinion regarding fit and comfort.
-Because there was not gender information provided for this analysis, these numbers may not be an accurate representation of the product's reviews, or distribution of the data.
-Additionally, the results of the analysis could be further  examined by looking at the distribution of star-ratings from one to five.
+It can be stated that there was a positivity bias toward 5-star Vine reviews.